 There are many reasons to choose braces to treat your crooked teeth, including:

 For all their benefits, braces require a little extra effort on your part when it comes to maintaining your dental hygiene routine.
-To help you navigate dental care during your treatment, Nicole Thompson, DMD at Lovely Smiles Orthodontics in Richmond, Texas, has compiled this handy guide.
+To help you navigate dental care during your treatment, Nicole Thompson, DMD our expert orthodontist in Richmond, TX, has compiled this handy guide.

 The goal of any good dental hygiene routine is to clear away bacteria and plaque so they can’t set up shop and damage your teeth and gums.
 For most people, this requires brushing three to four times a day, flossing once a day, and keeping regular dental check-ups.